What Is a Distributed Team and Why Does It Matter?

 2. Clarify expectations

 Managers of distributed teams should lay out clear guidelines and expectations for their team to avoid misunderstandings and problems that will cause disruptions in workflow and performance.
-The team needs to be informed what tools will be used, the methods of communications, hours to be worked, project milestones and expected completion date.
+The team needs to be informed about what tools will be used, the methods of communication, hours to be worked, project milestones and expected completion date.
 They should also be notified of any changes.
 It is a good idea for everything to be written down and made easily available to the entire team so each member knows what is expected of them.

 3. Virtual onboarding